kawells/eol-dr/checklist.md

 # End-of-life disaster response

-If you are reading this, I, like Tommy, have disappeared to Froopyland and I miss you already.
+If you are reading this, I have turned into worm food and I miss you already.
 There's a lot here, but the first order of business is telling people.

-Contact the following friends and family directly before announcing it on Twitter.
+Contact the following friends and family directly before announcing it.
 Open up my laptop, create a note, then copy/paste it to:

-* iMessages: Blake, Brother, Brother 2
+*
 * WhatsApp: Aaron
 * Facebook: Dad, dad’s phone number is in my phone too
 * Skype: Peter